Application and Deadlines

 - Statement of intent

-- Audition materials; see below for more details
+- Pre-screening audition materials *see #2 below for more details

 - Three letters of recommendation

-A. Organ concentration: a major work by J. S. Bach (a Prelude and Fugue; Concerto; Trio Sonata; Major Chorale Preludes from the Leipzig Chorales or the Clavierübung III) and two contrasting pieces of upper-division undergraduate repertoire.
+a. organ concentration: a major work by J. S. Bach (a Prelude and Fugue; Concerto; Trio Sonata; Major Chorale Preludes from the Leipzig Chorales or the Clavierübung III) and two contrasting pieces of the applicant’s choice.
+Audio and video accepted.

-C. Voice concentration: Three to four selections taken from the art song repertory and arias from oratorios and/or operas; must include 3 languages, at least one aria, and show contrasting styles.
-We prefer that the DVD/CD be of a live performance in concert, but if this is not possible we will accept prepared performances for the recording.
+c. voice concentration: Four selections taken from the art song repertory and arias from oratorios and/or operas; must include 3 languages other than English, at least one aria, and show contrasting styles.
+We prefer that the DVD/CD or web links be a video of a live performance in concert, but if this is not possible we will accept an unedited prepared performances for the recording.

-3. (For conductors only) Rehearsing and conducting the Master Singers.
-Applicants will submit two choices of repertoire to be rehearsed and conducted for 10-15 minutes with the Master Singers.
+(For conductors) Applicants will submit two choices of repertoire to be rehearsed and conducted for 10-15 minutes with our Concordia Choir.
 The faculty at Notre Dame will indicate if either or both pieces can be conducted.

-For further information regarding the Sacred Music Program, contact Janet Rudasics at the Sacred Music office at firstname.lastname@example.org or by phone (574-631-5349).
+For further information regarding the Sacred Music Program, contact the Sacred Music office at firstname.lastname@example.org or by phone (574-631-1300).